brunozimpel/brunozimpel/README.md

 <br/>
 <br/>

-Electronics Engineer working in the software industry, background with Data Analytics, Software Development, and Product Management, currently working as a Project Manager @ [Brick Abode](https://www.brickabode.com/).
+Electronics Engineer working in the software industry, with a background in Data Analytics, Software Development, and Product Management, currently working as a Project Manager @ [Brick Abode](https://www.brickabode.com/).

 I'm passionate about learning new things and finding ways to deliver business value through tech.
-Data Science enthusiast, currently learning more about Data Products.
+Data Science enthusiast, currently learning more about data products.